 And truthfully, YouTube is the wrong place with a few exceptions.
 It's the right place if you want to see what not to do.

 The tactic behind a successful saber is exploiting the seam of the wine bottle.
-Every bottle has one, and in order to safely shoot the cork, cage and top of the bottle away from you, you must run the knife along the seam prior to the cut.
+Every bottle has one with careful examination.
+And in order to safely shoot the cork, cage and top of the bottle AWAY FROM YOU, you must run the knife along the seam.

 If you are on point, you will end up with a bottle completely free of the cork and lip of the bottle, a mouth with slightly jagged edges and all of your eyes will be fully functioning.

-And safety when celebrating should always be the number one priority – because nothing ruins a party like a trip to the emergency room.
+And safety when celebrating should always be the number one priority.
+Because nothing ruins a party like a trip to the emergency room.